 Treatments and Therapies

 - Adult First Aid/CPR/AED Ready Reference (American Red Cross) - PDF

-- Choking: What to Do for an Infant (American College of Emergency Physicians)
+- CPR for Infants and Children (American College of Emergency Physicians)

-- Emergency airway puncture - slideshow Available in Spanish
+- Emergency airway puncture - series (Medical Encyclopedia) Also in Spanish

 - Pediatric First Aid/CPR/AED Ready Reference (American Red Cross) - PDF

-- Responding to a Choking Emergency (Academic Pediatric Association)
+- Responding to a Choking Emergency (American Academy of Pediatrics) Also in Spanish

 - Choking first aid - adult or child over 1 year - series (Medical Encyclopedia) Also in Spanish

 - Choking first aid - infant under 1 year - series -- Part 1 (Medical Encyclopedia) Also in Spanish